bkuhn/talks/Samba-XP-2012/compliance.markdown

 + Use Conservancy to get the job done: it's always here to to do Samba's boring work.

-# Why Samba Should Enforce via Conservancy
+# Why Enforce on Samba w/ Conservancy?

 + BusyBox stands by itself right now.
      + Criticism of BusyBox acting alone has some moral validity.

 + Samba should stand with its co-projects in the embedded space.

-+ low-end NAS market needs **serious** cleanup.
++ low-end embedded market needs attention.
-     + undercutting those who do real NAS innovation (in compliance).
+     + undercutting those who do real innovation (in compliance).
      + a market opportunity for many GPL projects to stand together.

 # A Brief Reminder